 Appellate judges also serve in the federal system, where they are nominated by the President and confirmed by the Senate.

 Appellate attorneys possess a J.D. and usually have significant trial experience.

 It may be helpful for the prospective appellate attorney to complete a summer associate position for an appellate attorney, or to clerk for an appellate judge.
 By doing that, you gain valuable experience in the unique practice of appellate law, and you learn whether or not appellate law is the right legal subfield for you.

 There are many upsides to working in appellate law.
-Appellate law sharpens research skills and hones a specific skill set for those who practice it—skills that may lead to becoming a judge one day!
-Don’t discount this unique field of law when deciding what directing you’d like to take your legal career.
+Appellate law sharpens research skills and hones a specific skill set for those who practice it—skills that may lead to becoming a judge one day.
+Don’t discount this unique field of law when deciding the direction of your legal career.